-Aromatherapy Massage – Essential oils are great to use for common issues such as sinus headaches, allergies, muscle or joint pain, anxiety and much more so while having a relaxing massage, Beth will use the right oils to add into your massage session.
+Aromatherapy Massage – Essential oils are great to use for common issues such as sinus headaches, allergies, muscle or joint pain, anxiety and much more so while having a relaxing massage, Melissa will use the right oils to add into your massage session.

 Prenatal Massage – Massage therapy during pregnancy is a wonderful complementary choice for prenatal care.
 It is a healthy way to reduce stress and promote overall wellness.
 Massage relieves many of the normal discomforts experienced during pregnancy, such as backaches, stiff neck, leg cramps, headaches and edema (or swelling).

 In addition, massage for pregnant women reduces stress on weight-bearing joints, encourages blood and lymph circulation, helps to relax nervous tension ,which aids in better sleep and can help relieve depression or anxiety caused by hormonal changes.
 At you next OB visit ask your doctor for a release letter giving you the permission for massage.

 Fire Cupping– Cupping therapy is an ancient form of alternative medicine in which a therapist puts special cups on your skin for a few minutes to create suction.
 People get it for many purposes, including to help with pain, inflammation, blood flow, relaxation and well-being, and as a type of deep-tissue massage.
 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system (which makes it an excellent treatment for high blood pressure).
 Cupping is used to relieve back and neck pains, stiff muscles, anxiety, fatigue, migraines, rheumatism, and even cellulite.